vvanwedd/heritagevisualisation/source/technology_store.rst

 Height map and depth profile
 +++++++++++++++++++++++++++++
-The normal map encodes the surface direction, ie. gradient.
+The normal map encodes the surface direction, i.e. gradient.
 Often times, the user is not only interested in the surface gradient, but also the surface itself.
 Surface integration algorithms calculate the surface starting from a normal map.

 File formats
 -------------
 The recorded images are stored before they are debayered and before a gamma correction is applied.
 Thus, the corresponding pixel values correlate with the (spectrally filtered) observed intensities.
 The images are stored as [PGM]_

 After processing, a CFD file contains the various texture maps and metadata.
-Next to this file, 2 filetypes are used to easily exchange data: CUN (textures bzip2 compressed) and ZUN (textures gunzip compressed).
+Next to this file, 2 file types are used to easily exchange data: CUN (textures bzip2 compressed) and ZUN (textures gunzip compressed).
 Note that the normal textures are stored in a packed way, allowing a smaller file size.

 glTF
 ====